 - Teams either try to score as many goals as they can and hope the opposition doesn’t score more

 Soccer terminology can be confusing.
-Feel free to check out my glossary for all the terms used in soccer by clicking here, but the word “goal” means two things in soccer.
+Feel free to check out my glossary for all the terms used in soccer, but the word “goal” means two things in soccer.

 - “Scoring a goal” is the action of putting the soccer ball into “the goal”.